Pumpkin Syrup for Coffee

-One of the best things about this homemade pumpkin spice syrup recipe is that it’s super easy to make and absolutely delicious in coffee and other drinks like lattes.
+One of the best things about this homemade pumpkin spice syrup recipe is that it’s super easy to make and absolutely delicious in coffee.

-It only takes a few minutes to make a batch of this coffee syrup.
-And then you can use it throughout the week to make Starbucks-style pumpkin spice lattes or your favorite pumpkin drinks.
+It only takes a few minutes to make a batch of this coffee syrup and then you can use it throughout the week to make all sorts of Starbucks pumpkin drinks, like this copycat Starbucks Pumpkin Spice Latte.

 - Pumpkin Spice Syrup is a pumpkin flavored simple syrup that’s used to make coffee drinks like a Pumpkin Spice Latte.

-- Homemade pumpkin spice syrup is easy to make with pumpkin puree, sugar, water, cinnamon and a few other spices.
+- This coffee syrup is easy to make with pumpkin puree, sugar, water, cinnamon and a few other spices.

-- This simple syrup recipe does not contain dairy, unlike Starbucks Pumpkin Spice Sauce.
+- Unlike Starbucks Pumpkin Spice Sauce, this simple syrup recipe does not contain dairy.
 This means you can make a dairy-free pumpkin spice latte at home using this pumpkin syrup and a milk alternative like oat milk or almond milk.